Legal / Crime

 2. GETTING LEGAL ADVICE

-If you have a problem that you need help with, you may need legal advice to resolve it.
-You can get help from a legal adviser who specialises in your problem such as a solicitor or there are many other organisations who may be able to help you.
+If you have a legal problem that you need help with, you may need professional advice to resolve it.
+You can get help from a legal adviser who specialises in your type of problem (such as a solicitor), or there are many other organisations that may be able to help you.

 Finding a legal adviser, information on using a solicitor, solicitors' costs and bills, and using a barrister through the public access scheme.